How to Pick Photos for Your Wedding Album (Expert Guide)

 Once you think in stories, the whole process becomes much easier.

-I’ve included lot’s of examples of album pages.
+Throughout this blog, I’ve included lot’s of examples of album design stories.
 It might be a bit odd looking at them as they are digital versions.
 Imagine looking down at the open album on a table with a left page and a right page with a subtle spine in the middle.

 This isn’t a rulebook — it’s a guide.
 Every wedding is different, and I’ll help tailor this to yours.

-I just like throwing a spanner in the works.
-Most album begin with the preps of the bride or groom but I love adding a details page.
+I just like throwing a spanner in the works, don’t I?
+Most albums begin with the preps of the bride or groom but I love adding a details page.
 I take a macro photograph of the engagement ring inside the bouquet of flowers and I like to pair it with a picture of your invitation.
 Totally not necessary but it’s a great way to begin the album.
-Get me in a good mood (when am I not!?) and I’ll probably throw this into your album for free.
+Get me in a good mood (when am I not!?) and I’ll probably throw this story into your album for free as I think it’s a nice bonus.

-📸 An example story of my details pages from Jenny & Eamon’s gorgeous Redcastle wedding.
+📸 An example story of the details pages from Jenny & Eamon’s gorgeous Redcastle wedding.
 (Open album with left and right page.)

-Bad news, lads… from all those cracking photos, you’re probably getting about six images in the album.
-That’s just how it goes.
+Bad news, fellas… from all those great photos, you’re probably getting about six images of yourself in the album.
+That’s just how it goes sometimes.
+We all know it’s your day as well but it’s all about the bride.

 📸 An example story of groom preps from Aideen & Lee’s beautiful Castle Leslie wedding..

-This is where things get busy: PJs, champagne, hair, makeup, details, nerves, laughter.
+This is where things get busy: PJs, champagne, hair, makeup, details, nerves, laughter and sometimes a few tears.

-Some couples love seeing lots of prep.
+Some couples love seeing lots of prep photos in their album.
 Some prefer less.
 There’s no right or wrong — just remember that more prep stories means fewer stories later in the day, or more extra expense.

 📸 An example story of bride preps from Orlagh & Jordan’s gorgeous Lough Erne wedding..